cambridge-cares/TheWorldAvatar/web/twa-vis-platform/doc/config.md

 - `grouping` (optional): A grouping field for displaying only a subset of layers within this group.
 - `clickable` (optional): Enables the layer to be clickable.
 Set to true by default.
 - `hovering` (optional): Creates a highlight effect when hovering over the layer's features.
 This parameter is an array of two numbers indicating the opacity for the highlighted and non-highlighted states respectively.
+- `isLive` (optional): If set to true, layer will regularly update and repaint.
+Useful for live data

 ```json
 {